-Nominations for the Te Tohu Taiao Award (formerly NZES award) are now closed.
+Nominations for the Te Tohu Taiao Award (formerly NZES award) are due 30 June 2017.

 This award is presented annually to recognise individuals who have made an outstanding contribution to the study and application of ecological science.
 The award is made to the person(s) who have published the best original research regarding the ecology of New Zealand or its dependencies (including the Ross Dependency), or to the person(s) who have made a sustained and outstanding contribution to applied ecology, particularly conservation and management.